matloff/regtools/UnbalancedClasses.md

-In the credit card fraud data, the perceived problem is that, if we use the data to classify new cases, the extreme imbalance in the data wll mean that we will always (or maybe nearly always, depending on what ML method we use) will guess that the new case is not fraudulent.
+In the credit card fraud data, the perceived problem is that, if we use the data to classify new cases, the extreme imbalance in the data wll mean that we will always (or maybe nearly always, depending on what ML method we use) guess that the new case is not fraudulent.

 With this approach, we'd miss all the fraudulent cases.
 There aren't many of them, but even the small number of cases can cause big damage.
-But **the solution is not to force the data to be balanced** (by resampling).
+Yet **the solution is not to force the data to be balanced** (by resampling).

-Instead, we could formally assign loss values to the two kinds of error, i.e. false positives and false negatives from the fraud point of view.
+Instead, we could formally assign loss values to the two kinds of error, i.e. false positives and false negatives, from the fraud point of view.
 But it's much easier to take an informal approach:  We simply calculate the conditional probabilities of the classes, given the features, and have our code flag any that are above a threshhold we specify.

-In the credit card fraud case, we may decide to flag any transaction with at least a 25% chance of being fraudulent.
+In the credit card fraud case, we may decide, say, to flag any transaction with at least a 25% chance of being fraudulent.

 In order to do this, we need to set up our code to extract the probabilities, shown below.

-*Note on terminology:* As seen above, we refer to the class probabilities for known feature values as *conditional probabilities*.
+## Note on terminology

+As seen above, we refer to the class probabilities for given feature values as *conditional probabilities*.
 The overall class probabilities, e.g. the 0.000172 value above, are *unconditional probabilities*.

-## Extracting class probabilities from various ML methods
+## Extracting conditional probabilities from various ML methods

 Here's how to do this with various ML methods in R.